Little Canada Big Stories

 2. Lack of back button on the screen when you're viewing the story - feels trapped

-4. Consider adding a search bar to search up the different areas within the country
+3. Consider adding a search bar to search up the different areas within the country

-5. Legibility and UI choices were liked
+4. Legibility and UI choices were liked

 Sample size: n=22

 Conducted in person at Little Canada.
 This was a closed demo day with the staff of Little Canada in the space where the our exit project would be placed if implemented.
-This test was done by having a laptop projected on a large TV screen,
+This test was done by having a laptop projected on a large TV screen, where the staff could type and see their stories on a large screen.

 User Tasks